bsamseth/Goldfish/README.md

 Engine: bestmove d7d6
 ```

-Although it is possible to use the text based interface directly, it's recommended to run this through a UCI compatible graphical user interface, such as Scid.
+Although it is possible to use the text based interface directly, it's

-## Strength
+recommended to run this through a UCI compatible graphical user interface, such

-At the moment, Goldfish just tries to suggest a _legal_ move, choosing at random.
-It's also quite unstable.
+as Scid.